waynehoggett/AzureHackathons/1 - Infrastructure as Code with Azure Bicep and PowerShell DSC/readme.md

 The challenges in this hack are broken up into two sections.
 The first section focuses on Infrastructure as Code (IaC) using Azure Bicep.
 The second section focuses on Configuration Management with DSC.

 ### Round 1 - Infrastructure as Code with Azure Bicep

+In round one you'll take on a series of Infrastructure as Code (IaC) challenges.
+IaC is an important part of DevOps, it helps with collaboration, automation, CI/CD and visibility.
+IaC helps you deploy faster and more consistently.
+You might have heard of the term treat servers like cattle not pets - Don't pet each one individually, herd them all as a group.

 * [**Challenge 1.1 - Deploy your first Bicep Template**](Challenges/1.1/readme.md)